LordGauravB/FactDari/README.md

 # MemoDari

-A feature-rich application for learning through flashcards, powered by the Free Spaced Repetition System (FSRS) algorithm.
+A feature-rich desktop widget application for learning through flashcards, powered by the Free Spaced Repetition System (FSRS) algorithm.
+MemoDari can be configured to launch at startup, making it seamlessly integrate into your daily routine.

 ## Features